onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 A minimal protocol for external users to experience the effect of Q003 informed reasoning.

-* Baseline setup
+Baseline setup:

 * Prompt: ask an AI system to explain what BSD says and why it connects analytic ranks and algebraic ranks, without mentioning WFGY or tension.
-  * Observation: note how clearly the explanation separates analytic and algebraic sides, and whether the role of families is stated.
+* Observation: note how clearly the explanation separates analytic and arithmetic sides, and whether the role of families is stated.

-* TU encoded setup
+TU encoded setup:

-  * Prompt: ask the same questions, but additionally instruct the AI to structure the explanation around:
+* Prompt: ask the same questions, but additionally instruct the AI to structure the explanation around

   * per curve mismatches `Delta_rank`, `Delta_value`, `Delta_local`, and
   * family level tension `Tension_BSD(m; k)` in a mixed discrete and continuous setting.

 * Observation: check whether the explanation becomes more systematic, explicitly connecting family behaviour, per curve invariants, and counterfactual worlds.

-* Comparison metric
+Comparison metric:

 * Use a rubric that scores internal consistency, clarity of the analytic versus arithmetic split, and faithfulness to standard BSD formulations.
 * Compare scores between the baseline and TU encoded outputs.

-* What to log
+What to log:

 * Prompts, full responses, and any Q003 related tension scores.
 * Logs can be used later to verify that differences in behaviour came from the Q003 encoding and not from hidden tuning.

 ---